memgraph/pymgclient/docs/source/introduction.rst

 skipped if Memgraph hasn't been started with a suitable configuration.
 The :envvar:`MEMGRAPH_STARTED_WITH_SSL` environment variable can be used to indicate whether Memgraph is started using SSL or not.
-If the environment variable is defined (regardless its value), then the tests connect via secure Bolt connection, otherwise they connect with regular Bolt connection.
+If the environment variable is defined (regardless of its value), then the tests connect via secure Bolt connection, otherwise they connect with regular Bolt connection.

 The **tests insert data into Memgraph**, so they shouldn't be used with a